Quotation marks and adjacent punctuation

 His knowledge of Portuguese is limited to obrigado ‘thank you’ and adeus ‘goodbye’.

-Scare quotes are used to cast doubt on a word or phrase, or to emphasize that the word or phrase is being used as a euphemism.
-Scare quotes are best used in moderation.
+Scare quotes (also known as sneer quotes) are used to cast doubt on a word or phrase, or to emphasize that the word or phrase is being used as a euphemism.

 He rarely spoke of the “incident” that caused him to leave his previous employer.